Common Dental Problems

 Teeth lose surface area over time through erosion, but a number of bad habits such as nail biting or teeth grinding can help speed up the process of deteriorating tooth structure.
 By age 12, nearly 1/5 of people have already eroded their teeth enough that at least 1 surface has the dentin layer exposed.
 Good oral hygiene and preventative dental care are your best defenses against the attrition and erosion of your teeth.

 Often called dental caries, cavities and tooth decay can leave you without any teeth when they are left untreated.
 After plaque has set onto teeth, it produces acid that eats away at tooth structure when you eat.
 Damage caused by cavities is irreversible as of now, so the best plan of action is prevention through good oral hygiene habits.
+Much of tooth decay can be avoided by practicing proper tooth brushing techniques.

 Toothache pain can be your worst enemy.
 The excruciating pain of a toothache can be caused by many reasons, but the most common cause is from severe tooth decay.
 Severe toothache is considered a dental emergency, and should be treated immediately by a dentist to relieve the pain.
 If you are unable to get immediate, professional treatment for a toothache, there are some home remedies such as: rinsing with salt + warm water, applying ice to inflamed gum tissue, taking an over the counter pain medication (do not apply directly to toothache and never take aspirin when there is bleeding), eating ginger or garlic root, or applying clove, sunflower, or sesame oil directly to the affected tooth.